assetnote/commonspeak2/README.md

 I just want the wordlists...
 ----
-We will update the [commonspeak2-wordlists](https://github.com/assetnote/commonspeak2-wordlists) repo with any wordlists generated the Commonspeak2 tool.
+We will update [wordlists.assetnote.io](https://github.com/assetnote/wordlists) website with any wordlists generated the Commonspeak2 tool.

-More infrastructure will be developed to deliver wordlists continuously and this section will be updated in the future.
+Wordlists are automatically generated at the end of each month and uploaded to this site.
+Further details here: https://github.com/assetnote/wordlists

 Instructions & Usage